 - Responsible Conduct of Research (RCR) Training: This policy formalizes UAF's commitment to providing formal RCR instruction to research trainees (post doctoral fellows, graduate students, and undergraduate students).
 This policy specifically addresses compliance with the NIH and NSF terms and conditions of award related to RCR training.

 - Nuclear Regulatory Commission (NRC) License: All uses of radioactive material or sources is governed by the terms of our NRC License.
-For more information contact the Radiation Safety Officer (Tracey Martinson) or visit the Radiation Safety website.
+For more information contact the Radiation Safety Officer (Emily Reiter) or visit the Radiation Safety website.

 - Minors on Campus Guidelines: There are general guidelines issued by Environmental Health Safety & Risk Management (EHS&RM) that apply to all minors (under 18) on campus.
 Additional procedures have been developed for researchers wishing to bring minors into UAF laboratories, including a parental notification process.
-The Template letter to Parents should be used as a guide.
-Contact the UAF Risk Manager (Billie Swaim) for more information.
+Contact the UAF Protection of Minors Manager (Jessy Benton) for more information.

 The UAF Animal Care Program consists of three administrative components: the Institutional Animal Care and Use Committee (IACUC), Veterinary Services, and the Animal Facilities.
 Briefly, the IACUC is responsible for oversight of the animal care program and for review/approval of all uses of animals at UAF or by UAF personnel; Veterinary Services is responsible for ensuring that adequate veterinary care is provided to all live vertebrates used in research and teaching at UAF; and the Animal Facilities staff maintain the facilities and typically provide daily care for all of the animals housed within the facility under the oversight of the IACUC and Veterinary Services.